Irishtown Bend

 Irishtown Bend is the name given to both a former Irish American neighborhood and a landform located on the Flats of the west bank of the Cuyahoga River in the city of Cleveland in the U.S. state of Ohio in the United States.
 The landform consists of a tight meander in the Cuyahoga River, and the steep hillside above this meander.

 The neighborhood of Irish immigrants and Irish Americans emerged about 1830.
 Portions of the area became industrial in the late 1800s.
 By 1900, most Irish residents had left the area, and it became an Eastern European immigrant enclave.
 The neighborhood went into significant decline for several reasons, and what little remained of it was razed at the end of the 1950s.

 No commercial or residential buildings existed at the site by the 1980s, when archeological digs began.
 In 1990, a portion of the site, known as the Irishtown Bend Archeological District, was added to the National Register of Historic Places.
-Beginning in 2006, efforts began to stabilize the soil of Irishtown Bend, preserve the archeological history of the site, and convert the area into a park.
+Beginning in 2006, efforts began to stabilize the soil of Irishtown Bend, preserve the archeological history of the site, and convert the area into a park, with construction beginning in 2023.